-Grading: The final course grade will be based on homework assignments (70%) and a final exam (30%).
+Grading: The final course grade will be based on homework assignments (70%) and a final project (30%).

-Homework Assignments: Homework assignments will be given approximately once every two weeks on a Friday and be due the following Friday at the beginning of class.
-Late assignments will not be accepted.
+Homework Assignments: Homework assignments will be given approximately once every two weeks.
 The assignments will require the derivation of analytical results as well as the implementation of the computational methods we discuss in class.
 Please write clear and detailed answers to the homework problems and provide a statement interpreting the obtained results.
 If a problem involves writing a program, submit a printout of the code with the solution.
 It is important to provide illustrative outputs of your programs to accompany the homework solutions.
 For instance, all graphs should be labeled and placed close to the associated written part.
 Points are allocated to both the correctness of the solution and the level of presentation.
 Students may consult with each other on the homework problems, but each student must complete and turn in his or her own work.
 DO NOT copy or use computer code written by another student.
+Late assignments will not be accepted.

-Final exam: To be announced.
+Final Project: To be announced.